openmaptiles/www.openmaptiles.org/docs/host/tileserver-php.md

 Now you can test your changes by reloading index.html.
 If everything was done right, you should see the rendered map again.

-With this setup, you can serve maps from a server running on the same machine as the browser without an Internet connection - effectively, the combination of TileServer-PHP and Mapbox GL JS becomes an offline vector .mbtiles map viewer.
+With this setup, you can serve maps from a server running on the same machine as the browser without an Internet connection - effectively, the combination of TileServer PHP and Mapbox GL JS becomes an offline vector .mbtiles map viewer.